The Roman monuments of Fréjus as a city walk

 We have to leave the park again at the same entrance.
 You either go back the same way or explore a little more the extensive park: we go down behind the villa on the left down a path that quickly turns south and therefore in a good direction.
 But we come to an area with terraces and walls, at an old water basin the path forces us a little to the left.

 As soon as it works again, we descend to the right, the path is more overgrown here.
-We pass a moated castle in the form of a pagoda, there are several in the park.
+We pass a surge tank in the form of a pagoda, there are several in the park.
 At the bottom right and in front of the vegetable garden, continue right onto the larger path.
 It leads us to the left again and after a few minutes we are back at the aqueduct arches and at the entrance.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2017 during our field research for Provence-Guide.Net.